wang-adam/Eve/README.md

 ## What's next?
 - Add more commands
-- Processing input speech more efficiently, possibly have a wake up word.
+- Process input speech more efficiently, possibly have a wake up phrase.
 - Move away from hardcoding commands (would require some NLP or AI model)